Rick-8/ds_property/README.md

 - CKEditor via django-ckeditor
 - Stripe integration based on Stripe’s official Django docs
 - Thanks to Code Institute, Django docs, and open-source community

+### Special Thanks
+A heartfelt thank you to my mentor, whose honest feedback, thoughtful advice, and unwavering support have fueled my passion for web development.
+Their guidance has been instrumental throughout this project — making the challenges lighter and the learning far more meaningful.

 ---